GingaaBread/Pipp/src/main/resources/help/Errors.md

 ```

 *Fix:*
-Use a proper page position name
+Use a proper page position name like "Top", "Bottom Left" or "Top Right"

 ### 326